web-extend/web-extend/docs/guide/essentials/environment-variables.md

 # Environment Variables

-WebExtend supports injecting environment variables into your code based on Rsbuild, which is helpful for dynamic configuration, thanks to Rsbuild.
+Bext supports injecting environment variables into your code based on Rsbuild, which is helpful for dynamic configuration, thanks to Rsbuild.

 ## Built-in Env Variables

-There are two kinds of built-in env variables you can use: the ones provided by Rsbuild, and the ones provided by WebExtend.
+There are two kinds of built-in env variables you can use: the ones provided by Rsbuild, and the ones provided by Bext.

 Rsbuild provides the following variables.